weijiehiew/EGL314/README.md

 *Page two of our Cuelists and Chase*
 <br>

 3. After creating our cues and chases, we made a record using the **Timeline** feature in the console.
-Where we record our cues and chase in one go while in sync with out audio and images.
+It allows us to record our cues and chase in one go.

 ## **Communication of Hardware**
+The graph below shows the way our devices are communicating with each other.
+We have our laptop used for VNC for our Raspberry Pi 4 to take control of the GUI.
+The Raspberry Pi sends audio out using the 3.5mm audio jack to our audio mixer which sends the signal out to our speakers.
+We then have a lighting console which is manually operated.

 Note that the lighting console is standalone for now.
 ```mermaid
 graph LR